osisoft/AVEVA-Adapter-Modbus-Docs/V1/Configuration/OSIsoft Adapter for Modbus TCP data source configuration.md

 2. Save the file.
 For example, `DataSource.config.json`.

-3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to execute a `PUT` command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/<adapterId>/DataSource/`.
+3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests run a `PUT` command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/<adapterId>/DataSource/`.

     **Note:** The following example uses Modbus1 as the adapter component name.
 For more information on how to add a component, see [System components configuration](xref:SystemComponentsConfiguration).